joseamena/ytsearch/README.md

 Change the query type in the top right corner to: episode, movie or any, look that search results are different in each case.

 Use button in top left to logout and try to login again.

+Additional tests that need to be performed is test the app with a bad internet connection or disconnected